-The AC deliberated and endorsed internal audit reports which included opinions on the adequacy and effectiveness of governance and internal controls, audit findings' root causes and implications and the recommended corrective actions to be undertaken by the Management.
-The internal audit exercises include audit on the following key areas (but not limited to):
+The AC deliberated and endorsed internal audit r which included opinions on the adequacy and effectiveness of governance and internal controls, findings' root causes and implications and the recommended corrective actions to be undertake the Management.
+The internal audit exercises incl audit on the following key areas (but not limited

-- Business and operational activities are carried out effectively and efficiently. - Delivery of selected ongoing projects focusing on project management activities, reliability of reporting and compliance to the applicable regulatory and procedural requirements. - Efficiency and effectiveness of operations management, the existence of internal controls and safety management as well as accuracy, reliability and timely reporting on selected domestic and international assets. - Efficiency and effectiveness of selected ongoing initiatives within the Group.
+- Business and operational activities are carried effectively and efficiently. - Delivery of selected ongoing projects focusing project management activities, reliability of rep and compliance to the applicable regulatory a procedural requirements. - Efficiency and effectiveness of operations management, the existence of internal control safety management as well as accuracy, reliab timely reporting on selected domestic and international assets. - Efficiency and effectiveness of selected ongoin initiatives within the Group.